Netflix/vmaf/resource/doc/VMAF_Python_library.md

 ./unittest
 ```

+and expect all tests pass.

 ## Basic Usage

-There are two basic execution modes to run VMAF – a single mode and a batch mode.
+One can run VMAF either in single mode by `run_vmaf` or in batch mode by `run_vmaf_in_batch`.
+Besides, `ffmpeg2vmaf` is a command line tool that offers the capability of taking compressed video bitstreams as input.

-### Running in Single Mode
+### `run_vmaf` -- Running VMAF in Single Mode

 To run VMAF on a single reference/distorted video pair, run: